brandur/sorg/content/drafts/webhooks.md

 alternatives.
-Those who are already building systems on non-REST paradigms like GraphQL or GRPC have a pretty clear path forward, and for those who aren't, modeling something like a log over HTTP might be a decent way to go.
+Those who are already building systems on non-REST paradigms like GraphQL or GRPC have a pretty clear path forward, and for those who aren't, modeling something like a log over HTTP/WebSockets/SSE might be a good way to go.

 [graphql-blog]: http://graphql.org/blog/subscriptions-in-graphql-and-relay/
 [graphql-spec]: https://facebook.github.io/graphql/#sec-Subscription